Michaelgwei86/kubernetes/Kubernetes/README.md

 ## **INTRODUCTION**

-Kubernetes (often abbreviated as K8s) is an open-source platform designed to automate the deployment, scaling, and operation of containerized applications.
-It provides a robust framework to run distributed systems resiliently, managing the complexity of microservice architectures and ensuring that containerized applications run smoothly in various environments, from local development to large-scale production.
++ Kubernetes (often abbreviated as K8s) is an open-source platform designed to automate the deployment, scaling, and operation of containerized applications.
++ It provides a robust framework to run distributed systems resiliently, managing the complexity of microservice architectures.
++ ensuring that containerized applications run smoothly in various environments, from local development to large-scale production.

 ## History

-Kubernetes was originally developed by Google and is based on their experience running containerized applications in production.
-Google introduced Kubernetes as an open-source project in 2014.
++ Kubernetes was originally developed by Google and is based on their experience running containerized applications in production.
++ Google introduced Kubernetes as an open-source project in 2014.
 It is written in Go and has since become one of the most popular container orchestration platforms.
-The project is now maintained by the Cloud Native Computing Foundation (CNCF), which has fostered its growth and adoption across the industry.
++ The project is now maintained by the Cloud Native Computing Foundation (CNCF), which has fostered its growth and adoption across the industry.

 ## **Key Features of Kubernetes**
-Kubernetes offers a robust set of features designed to meet the needs of modern containerized applications:
++ Kubernetes offers a robust set of features designed to meet the needs of modern containerized applications:

 ### 1. **Scaling**

-Kubernetes dynamically adjusts the number of running containers based on demand, ensuring optimal resource utilization.
-This adaptability helps reduce costs while maintaining a smooth user experience.
++ Kubernetes dynamically adjusts the number of running containers based on demand, ensuring optimal resource utilization.
++ This adaptability helps reduce costs while maintaining a smooth user experience.

 ### 2. **Load Balancing**

-Load balancing is integral to Kubernetes.
++ Load balancing is integral to Kubernetes.
 It effectively distributes incoming traffic across multiple pods, ensuring high availability and optimal performance and preventing any single pod from becoming overloaded.

 ### 3. **Self-Healing**

-Kubernetes’ self-healing capabilities minimize downtime.
++ Kubernetes’ self-healing capabilities minimize downtime.
 If a container or pod fails, it is automatically replaced, keeping your application running smoothly and ensuring consistent service delivery.

 ### 4. **Service Discovery and Metadata**

-Service discovery is streamlined in Kubernetes, facilitating communication between different application components.
++ Service discovery is streamlined in Kubernetes, facilitating communication between different application components.
 Metadata enhances these interactions, simplifying the complexities associated with distributed systems.

 ### 5. **Rolling Updates and Rollbacks**

-Kubernetes supports rolling updates to maintain continuous service availability.
++ Kubernetes supports rolling updates to maintain continuous service availability.
 If an update causes issues, reverting to a previous stable version is quick and effortless.

 ### 6. **Resource Management**

-Kubernetes allows for precise resource management by letting you define resource limits and requests for pods, ensuring efficient use of CPU and memory.
++ Kubernetes allows for precise resource management by letting you define resource limits and requests for pods, ensuring efficient use of CPU and memory.

 ### 7. **ConfigMaps, Secrets, and Environment Variables**

-Kubernetes uses ConfigMaps and Secrets for secure configuration management.
++ Kubernetes uses ConfigMaps and Secrets for secure configuration management.
 These tools help store and manage sensitive information such as API keys and passwords securely, protecting them from unauthorized access.

 **KUBERNETES INSTALLATION:**